-When you first start growing your business online and delving into Google AdWords there are some common mistakes that can be easily avoided.
+When you first start growing your small business online and delving into Google AdWords there are some common mistakes by digital marketers that can be easily avoided.
 These mistakes, when not avoided, can be quite costly and could ultimately hurt your business.

 Poorly Written Ads

 Good copy for an ad campaign is easy to understand, makes use of the character restrictions, and has a strong call to action.
-You only have so many characters to entice a person to your website, so make the most of them.
+You only have so many characters to entice a person to your website, so make the most of you ad copies.
 You should take time to write out multiple options and see what copy is the most compelling.

 Not Using Ad Extensions